tghimanshu/anitab/README.md

 ## Description

-| Get all you want in your new tab!
+Get all you want in your new tab!

+Nade with <3 in TypeScript!